 This corresponds with what multiple people report on the forum:

-#8 Updated by eludias about 1 year ago
+#8 Updated by eludias over 2 years ago

 Thanks, the option "Transfer files to a computer USB" was indeed turned on.

 Turning it off does not change behavior; it crashes immediately, or most of the times within several seconds.

 Stacktraces differ a lot, although frequently either in Garbage Collection, or in libc_free, suggesting memory